xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 I could have trimmed it further, but I'm going to use some of the constructs later.

-When run you can perform a `curl` against the site and get a "hello world" response.
+When run you can perform a `curl localhost:5000` against the site and get a "hello world" response.

 ### Testing